 Formal education and non-formal education benefits

-Retirement benefits are not present and developed so far.
-The only option for it is voluntary retirement savings within the III Pillar offered by professional pension schemes organized by the large domestic or foreign companies, within the ICT industry, financial corporate sector or larger production companies.
-However, these options are mainly focused on employees in the medium and top management positions.
+Retirement benefits are not present or developed so far.
+The only option for it is voluntary retirement savings within the III Pillar offered by professional pension schemes organized by large domestic or foreign companies, within the ICT industry, financial corporate sector, or larger production companies.
+However, these options are mainly focused on employees in medium and top management positions.

 Managerial Insurance and Private Health Insurance

 Medium and predominantly larger domestic and foreign corporations, within the ICT, financial, and production industry, offer particular managerial insurance as well as health insurance, from the non-life insurance industry or very limited offerings from individual and group life insurers.

 Very few large domestic and foreign companies are offering employees incentives or sponsored activities for sports and leisure activities within the concepts of organizational health.
 The existence of internal gymnasiums is nonexistent, and support for employees’ healthy behavior is extremely limited, mainly achieved by few examples of gym centers in the companies or partial involvement in the CSR and humanitarian-orientated sports events such as skiing events, marathons, etc.